 Liquid Nails is a well-known brand of strong adhesive often used in construction and renovation projects.
 Because the adhesive is so strong, removing it from surfaces like drywall can sometimes be challenging.

-The simplest way to remove liquid nails out of your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
+The simplest way to remove liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
 Finally, wipe the surface clean with a cotton ball soaked in mineral spirits.

 In this post, we’ll go over a few other methods for removing liquid nails so you can get the job done quickly without damaging your wall.